Ethnic Chinese in Mozambique: Numbers

 Various sources give different estimates for the size of Mozambique's Chinese community.
-A 2007 article in the Chinese Academy of Social Sciences journal West Asia And Africa claims that the number is just 1,500, with one-third of those in Maputo.
-In contrast, the local Chinese embassy estimates the number may be 7,000, and Mozambican immigration officials give a figure of 12,000.
+A 2007 article in the Chinese Academy of Social Sciences journal West Asia And Africa claimed that the number then was just 1,500, with one-third of those in Maputo.
+In contrast, the local Chinese embassy estimated the number may have been 7,000, and Mozambican immigration officials gave a figure of 12,000.
+In 2014, a total of 1,668 Chinese were hired to work in the African country, accounting for 9.8 percent of the total foreign workers hired that year.
+In recent years, the Chinese government has entered into a "Comprehensive Strategic Cooperative Partnership" with Mozambique.
+This has led to a significant increase in the presence of Chinese investment, both militarily and economic, in Mozambique, which has led to an increase in the number of ethnic Chinese living in Mozambique to anywhere between 10,000 and 40,000 individuals.